Market

 What the Numbers Are Saying

-The jump in average days on market from 63 to 95 days year-over-year is significant.
-February 2026 averaged 122 days, over four months from list to sale.
+The jump in average days on market from 63 to 95 days is significant.
+February 2026 averaged 122 days — over four months from list to sale.
 Properties sitting that long accumulate a stigma that compounds the problem.
-Buyers see the days counter and wonder what's wrong.
+Buyers see the days counter and wonder what’s wrong.
 In many cases nothing is wrong other than the price, but it creates friction regardless.

 The rolling termination count of 307 deserves its own paragraph.
 Prior to 2024 the rolling annual figure was consistently under 25.
 We went from a market where almost everything listed eventually sold, to one where a very large share of listings are being pulled without transacting.
-That inventory doesn't disappear, it waits, and it comes back as relists in subsequent quarters it adds to the perceived supply overhang.
+That inventory doesn’t disappear — it waits and comes back as relists in subsequent quarters, adding to the perceived supply overhang.

 Data covers Muskoka detached non-waterfront residential sales.
 Source: Habistat Analytics, multiple Ontario real estate boards.